daverick/alella/README.md

 # alella
 Repository for my jupiter notebook

-- [google cloud](google%20cloud) notebooks that call google cloud API with python
+- [google cloud with python](google%20cloud%20with%20python) notebooks that call google cloud API with python
+- [google cloud with gcloud](google%20cloud%20with%20gcloud) notebooks that use the CLI to Google Cloud Platform gcloud